 The establishment's educational visit policy should make clear the system for ensuring that parents and guardians are informed of offsite activities and, where required, ensure consent is in place.
+'Establishment' can be read as school, and Head of Establishment encompasses Head teachers and Head of School.

-The DfE outlines the legal framework for consent in 'Health and safety: advice on legal duties and powers for local authorities, school leaders, school staff and governing bodies'.
+The DfE outlines the legal framework for consent in 'Health and safety on educational visits'.
 This states that consent is not required for most activities in school time and where required, can be obtained at the point of entry to the school.

-Consent is required for any visit beyond the school day or which is not part of the routine curriculum.
+Consent is required for any visit beyond the school day or which is perceived to involve a higher level of risk.